tetrapod00/godot-docs/tutorials/editor/customizing_editor.rst

     Splitting the script or shader editor to its own window is *not* persisted as part of a layout.

-After making changes, open the **Editor** menu at the top of the editor then choose **Editor Layouts > Save**.
-Enter a name for the layout, then click **Save**.
+After making changes, open the :ui:`Editor` menu at the top of the editor then choose :path:`Editor Layouts > Save`.
+Enter a name for the layout, then click :btn:`Save`.
 If you've already saved an editor layout, you can choose to override an existing layout using the list.

-After making changes, open the **Editor** menu at the top of the editor then choose **Editor Layouts**.
+After making changes, open the **Editor** menu at the top of the editor then choose :btn:`Editor Layouts`.
 In the dropdown list, you will see a list of saved editor layouts, plus **Default** which is a hardcoded editor layout that can't be removed.
 The default layout matches a fresh Godot installation with no changes made to the docks' position and size, and no floating docks.